feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 **Q:** What OS is running on my slot / What version of Linux us running on my slot?
 ---

-A: Your slot is running on Debian 7 Stable (wheezy)
+A: Your slot is running on Debian 7 Stable

 This SSH command will show you your current Debian version